bmrlab/gendam/crates/content-base/README.md

 1. Content is submitted via `upsert()`.
 2. Metadata is extracted and stored.
 3. Tasks are generated based on content type.
-4. Tasks are processed asynchronously:
+4. Tasks are processed asynchronously.
    - For video: extract frames, audio, generate transcripts, create embeddings.
    - For audio: generate waveform, transcripts, embeddings.
    - For images: generate descriptions, embeddings.
    - For text: chunk content, generate summaries, embeddings.
+   - **The specific tasks for each content type are defined in `ContentBase::tasks` in the `content-base/src/core.rs` file**
 5. Processed data is stored in Qdrant.
 6. Search indexes are updated.